jakobkaminski/ag_lernen/how_to_cluster.md

 it calls the rather silly R script [example.R](example.R)

-:Thumb
+:Thumb:

-If you like editing the scripts on the cluster fast and like a pro :Geek you can call vim, by typing vim from the command line.
+If you like editing the scripts on the cluster fast and like a pro :Geek: you can call vim, by typing vim from the command line.
 Here you find some useful shortcuts.
 It seems a bit awkward first.
-But it is really fast :Fire
+But it is really fast :Fire:

 https://www.itl.cat/wallview/xTohTR_vim-cheat-sheet/